Nick-Damico/local-ski-report-cli-gem/README.md

 - Introduction of RSPEC testing: The gem now incorporates RSPEC tests to verify the functionality and reliability of the application.

 - Fixing the Scraper class: The Scraper class has been fixed to address issues caused by the recent update of onthesnow.org to React.js.
 The scraper can now successfully retrieve data from the website.

-### Version 0.1.5

-Is a full rewrite of the LocalSkiReport GEM into a better structured application with RSPEC supported testing.

-Fixing application breaking Scraper class that no longer was able to retrieve data from onthesnow.org due to the site updating the front end to React.js.

 ## Contributing